maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 can now read off your returned dataframe how many unique tweets your dataset contains.
 In our example it was 852, remember yours will vary.

 Looking at the column "favorite\_count", you can now observe how many likes your top-20 lies above.
 In our example the top-20 had a count above 50.
-These numbers are variables that changes when you choose to reproduce this example by yourself.
+These numbers are variables that change when you choose to reproduce this example by yourself.
 Be sure to check these numbers.

 ### Creating a new dataset of the top 20 most liked tweets (verified and non-verfied accounts)